daimahou/documentation/docs/abilities/ability-asset/effects.md

   ![Ability inspector](https://github.com/daimahou/documentation/blob/main/docs/img/projectile-arc.png?raw=true)
 </figure>

-- **Spawn Count** : number of projectile to be spawned.
+- **Spawn Count** : number of projectiles to be spawned.
 - **Radius** : radius of the cone shape, controls how far the projectiles are spawned from the spawn point.
 - **Arc Angle** : angle of the cone shape.
 Controls the width of the spawn.
 - **Spawn Delay** : spawn rate in seconds.
 If 0, all the projectiles will be spawned at a time.
-- **Max spawn duration** : will force reduce the spawn delay to allow all the projectiles to be spawned within the duration.
+- **Max spawn duration** : will reduce the spawn delay to allow all the projectiles to be spawned within the duration.
 - **Random Spawn** : Will randomize the position of each projectile within the cone.

 #### Circle Spawn